The Looming Recession’s Workforce Dilemma

-Both our public and private sectors have been gradually weakening support structures that have strengthened the American workforce for generations.
-Two experts connect the dots on this new dilemma, and look for solutions.
+A hidden piece of today’s threatening recession?
+For decades, both our public and private sectors have been gradually weakening support structures that have strengthened the American workforce for generations.
+Two experts dissect this new dilemma, and look for solutions.

 By KRISTIN SHARP and MOLLY KINDER

 As factories and other businesses automate, the skills workers need to stay relevant are becoming elusive.

 There may be no greater truism than saying the economy is changing, and that tomorrow’s work opportunities will be very different than what people do today.
 Yet a truly new change has arisen — one that creates tremendous opportunity with one hand, and keeps the labor force from taking advantage of it with the other.
 And if the dark clouds threatening recession these days turn into a full-blown storm, the trouble-making side of this equation will only get worse.

 To fully understand this new reality, let’s first look at how it took shape.
 Since the turn of the 21st century, our economic landscape has suffered from the gradual weakening of three longstanding American traditions: a system of education that is relevant to the times; private and public investment in workforce training; and the preeminence of the traditional 9-to-5 job, as well as the assumptions of advancement that go with it.
 Decline in each of these traditions has eaten away a different corner of the economy.
 Over time, as the erosion in all three domains has spread and merged with technological change, we have been left with a brand new problem: a job market mismatched to the skills and needs of our workforce.